-Q Mr. King, you expressed several times during your testimony that the drilling operations, drilling pits did not pose a threat, you used the word hazardous but if you'll excuse me, I heard nowhere in your testimony as to why.
+Mr. King, you expressed several times Q during your testimony that the drilling operations, drilling pits did not pose a threat, you used the word hazardous but if you'll excuse me, I heard nowhere in your testimony to why.
 Being as a drilling pit contains many other things besides pure water, chemicals in some cases, lubricants of some sort, why would that not be hazardous?

-A Well, it's such a large -- and I should have included the workover pits, emergency workover pits in this same category as that was considered a part of our drilling pit category.
+Well, it's such a large -- and I should have included the workover pits, emergency workover pits in this same category as that was considered a part of our drilling pit category.

 The level of activity is very high around these pits.
-There's -- even when drilling operations go down, there are watchmen on site, there's equipment everywhere, it's -- it's not the kind of pit that attracts birds in my experience, and that seems to be the general experience of everyone during our committee discussions.
-I don't think there was a single instance that anybody could recall of a bird having been lost in a drilling pit.
-I certainly have never seen one in my 32 years.
-I've been around a great many and they don't contain grass around them or they -- it's just not attractive to them in my experience.
+There's -- even when drilling operago down, there are watchmen on site, there's tions equipment everywhere, it's -- it's not the kind of pit that attracts birds in my experience, and that seems to be the general experience of everyone during our committee discus-I don't think there was a single instance that anysions. body could recall of a bird having been lost in a drilling pit.
+I certainly have never seen one in my 32 years. been around a great many and they don't contain grass testimony.

+around them or they -- it's just not attractive to them in my experience.

-LEMAY: Does that answer
+MR. LEMAY: Does that answer

-4 your question, Mr. Stevens?
+your question, Mr. Stevens?

-MR. STEVENS: Yes, it did.
-I suspected that might be the answer.
-I just didn't hear the testimony.
+STEVENS: Yes, it did.
+I MR. suspected that might be the answer.
+I just didn't hear the questions of the witness?